firebase/genkit/js/plugins/checks/README.md

 ### View the results

-Run `genkit start` and open the genkit ui.
+Run `genkit start -- tsx --watch src/index.ts` and open the genkit ui.
 Usually at `localhost:4000` and select the Evaluate tab.

 # Genkit